-AXS-05 is a medication being developed by Axsome Therapeutics for the treatment of agitation symptoms in patients with Alzheimer’s disease.
-The medication combines two compounds: bupropion and dextromethorphan.
+AXS-05 is a medication that Axsome Therapeutics is developing for the treatment of agitation in patients with Alzheimer’s disease.
+The oral medication combines two compounds: bupropion and dextromethorphan.

-The first component of AXS-05, dextromethorphan, has potent effects on various neurotransmitter systems in the brain (signaling molecules used by the nerve cells to communicate with each other) that may be involved in agitation.
+The first component of AXS-05, dextromethorphan, has potent effects on various neurotransmitter systems in the brain that may be involved in agitation.
 These include glutamate, serotonin, and norepinephrine.
-However, dextromethorphan is broken down very quickly by the body, which can limit its effectiveness.
+However, the body breaks down dextromethorphan very quickly, which can limit its effectiveness.

 The second component of AXS-05, bupropion, stabilizes dextromethorphan to make it more effective.
-In addition, bupropion increases the availability of the neurotransmitters dopamine and norepinephrine and acts on acetylcholine, another neurotransmitter, which may also be involved in agitation.
+In addition, bupropion increases the availability of the neurotransmitters dopamine and norepinephrine and acts on acetylcholine, which also may play a role in agitation.

 AXS-05 in clinical trials

 Axsome began a Phase 2/3 clinical trial (NCT03226522) in the summer of 2017 to investigate the effectiveness and safety of AXS-05 in treating agitation in Alzheimer’s disease patients.
 Researchers assigned participants randomly to receive either AXS-05 (159 participants), bupropion only (49 participants), or placebo (158 participants) for five weeks.
 They assessed patients’ agitation symptoms using the Cohen-Mansfield agitation inventory (CMAI.)